-Recognised for her mastery with drypoint technique, she brought new lustre to the art of printmaking.
-Her experimentation with drypoint has heavily influenced her practice as she continues to use line to structure her works.
-Her palette is characterised by earthy tones and deep reds; strong, charged colours that allude to powerful emotions.
+Recognised for her mastery with drypoint technique, Ay Tjoe has brought new lustre to the art of printmaking.
+Her experimentation with drypoint has heavily influenced her practice as she continues to use line to structure her works, with palettes characterised by earthy tones and deep reds; strong, charged colours that allude to powerful emotions.
 Ay Tjoe’s works are reflective of her inner thoughts and happenings in her personal life.
 She embraces the emergence of characters or creatures that form spontaneously in her paintings, using them as representatives for forces of authority and higher beings.

-In 2015, a major retrospective of Ay Tjoe’s work was held at SongEun ArtSpace, Seoul.
-Ay Tjoe has exhibited widely, noted exhibitions include Taboos and Transgressions in Contemporary Indonesian Art at the Johnson Museum at Cornell University, New York; and Beijing International Art Biennale 2003.
+Ay Tjoe has exhibited widely, with a major retrospective of her works held at SongEun ArtSpace, Seoul (2015).
+Notable solo exhibitions include Myriad of ‘paste’, Ota Fine Arts, Tokyo (2016), Christine Ay Tjoe at White Cube, Bermondsey (2016).
+The works created in her residency in STPI were shown at Christine Ay Tjoe: Eating Excess, STPI Gallery, Singapore (2009).
+Other showcases include Taboos and Transgressions in Contemporary Indonesian Art at the Johnson Museum at Cornell University, New York (2005); and Beijing International Art Biennale (2003).
 She has been featured in group exhibition at institutions such as the National Taiwan Museum of Fine Arts, Taichung (2012); Fondazione Claudio Buziol, Venice (2011); Shanghai Contemporary (2010); National Gallery, Jakarta (2009); and the China National Museum of Fine Art (2003).
-The artist’s recent solo exhibitions include Myriad of ‘paste’, Ota Fine Arts, Tokyo (2016) and Christine Ay Tjoe at White Cube, Bermondsey (2016).